kusimo/blanla-gatsby-theme/content/pages/about.md

 ## Random Facts
 - I went to university at the age of 34 to study web development.
 You are not too old to be a developer.
 Start now!

-- Some of the jobs have held in the past include security officer, warehouse assistance, cleaner, and freelancer.
+- Some of the jobs have held in the past include photographer, videographer, security officer, warehouse assistance, and freelancer.
 I worked as a security officer before landing my first role as a frontend developer with BrandX Digital.

 - I made more money working as a security officer than frontend developer (You can make more money as a frontend developer, just keep learning or go full-stack (frontend + backend).